mar10/jquery-ui-contextmenu/README.md

 ## Status

-Beta.
-Please report issues.

-Latest release is available for download at
+The latest release is available for download at
 [The jQuery Plugin Registry](http://plugins.jquery.com/ui-contextmenu/).

 See also the [Change Log](https://github.com/mar10/jquery-ui-contextmenu/blob/master/CHANGELOG.md).